AYCEdemo/emptyx16/src/emptyx16.md

 5-4     Detune 1 (DT1) Amount (0-3)
 3-0     Phase Multiply (MUL) (0=0.5x, 1=1x..15=15x)
 ```
-Detune 1 values can be treated as a 3-bit one's complement number.
+Detune 1 values can be treated as a 3-bit sign-magnitude number.
 This will
 apply a tiny change to the phase step in each slot's phase generator.
 Resulting
 in a slight inharmonic, strings-like timbre to the voice.
 The amount to
 add/subtract to the phase step also depends on the current Key Code value as